epsilonlabs/distributed-evl/README.md

 Invoke the main class (as described in the META-INF/MANIFEST.MF) with the following arguments:

-"relative/path/to/script.evl" -models "emf.EmfModel#cached=true,concurrent=true,fileBasedMetamodelUri=file:///relative/path/to/metamodel.ecore,modelUri=file:///relative/path/to/model.xmi" -profile -basePath "/absolute/path/to/resources" -host tcp://brokerhost:61616 -session [session_ID] -shuffle -workers [num_workers] -outfile "relative/path/to/output.log"
+"relative/path/to/script.evl" -models "emf.EmfModel#cached=true,concurrent=true,fileBasedMetamodelUri=file:///relative/path/to/metamodel.ecore,modelUri=file:///relative/path/to/model.xmi" -profile -basePath "/absolute/path/to/resources" -host tcp://brokerhost:61616 -session [sessionID] -shuffle -bf [number of cores] -outfile "relative/path/to/output.log"

 You can also add the following options: